recolic/microsoft-intune-archlinux/README.md

 ### For Arch Linux

 1. Install `intune-portal` packages in this repo.
-Don't forget to enable the `systemctl --user` service.
+Don't forget to run `systemctl enable --user --now intune-agent.timer` after installation.
 2. Follow [the official guide](https://aka.ms/LinuxPortal) to setup password policy file & disk encryption.
 3. Copy the `/etc/os-release` file from ubuntu.
 4. [none-gnome user only] Install `seahorse` and make sure you have a default keyring **with password**.